Pachinko (novel): Book III (1962–1989)

-Characters
+Major characters

 Hoonie — Hoonie is the first character to be introduced in the story, born with a twisted foot and a cleft palate.
 He meets his wife, Yangjin, on his wedding day, and they have three children who die young before Sunja, their only surviving daughter, is born.
 Hoonie dies of tuberculosis when Sunja is thirteen years old.

-Sunja — Sunja is the main protagonist of Pachinko, appearing throughout the novel.
+Sunja — Sunja is the main protagonist of Pachinko, appearing in all three books.
 Sunja is the daughter of Hoonie and Yangjin, born in Yeongdo, Busan, Korea.
-Sunja has two children.
-Her first born, Noa, is fathered by Koh Hansu, and her second born, Mozasu, is fathered by Baek Isak.
+Sunja has two children: Noa and Mozasu.
+While Baek Isak raised both Noa and Mozasu, he is only Mozasu's biological father.
+Koh Hansu is Noa's biological father.

 Baek Isak — Baek Isak is a Protestant minister from Pyongyang, Korea.
 He is first introduced when he visits Yangjin's boardinghouse on his way to Osaka to move in with his brother, Yoseb.
-Sickly since birth, Baek Isak struggles with sickness until his death in Osaka.
+Sickly since birth, Baek Isak struggled with sickness until he died in Osaka.

-Kyunghee — Kyunghee is Yoseb's wife and Sunja's best friend and sister-in-law.
+Kyunghee — Kyunghee is Yoseb's wife, Sunja's best friend, and sister-in-law.
 She plays a large part in helping Sunja support their families in living, helping Sunja prepare kimchi to sell.

-Yoseb — Yoseb is Baek Isak's brother who lives in Osaka, Japan.
+Yoseb — Yoseb is Baek Isak's brother in Osaka, Japan.
 He works in a factory to support his family.
-He lives in Ikaino in Osaka, where most Koreans in Osaka are known to live.
-He receives a job opportunity in Nagasaki in 1945.
-He becomes very injured in the subsequent bombing of Nagasaki.
+He lives in Ikaino in Osaka, where most Koreans are known to live.
+He received a job opportunity in Nagasaki in 1945.
+He became significantly injured in the subsequent US atomic bombing of Nagasaki.